Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Proof of Theorem : Rebalancing for Single Node Removal In Cyclic Databases

 \subsection{Intuition for the Rebalancing Scheme}

-Consider a $r$-balanced cyclic database as shown in Fig. \ref{fig:cycliconKnodes}.
+Consider an $r$-balanced cyclic database as shown in Fig. \ref{fig:cycliconKnodes}.
 Without loss of generality, consider that the node $K$ is removed.
 Now the segments that were present in node $K$, i.e., $D_K=\{W_{K-r+1}, \dots, W_{K}\}$, no longer have replication factor $r$.
 In order to restore the replication factor of these segments, we must reinstate each bit in these segments via rebalancing into a node where it was not present before.
 We fix the target database post-rebalancing to also be an $r$-balanced cyclic database.
-Recall that $S_i=\{i\boxplus{_{K}}\langle r-1\rangle\}$ represents the nodes where $W_i$ was placed in the initial database.
-We represent the $K-1$ file segments in this target cyclic database as $\fW_i:i\in[K-1]$, and the nodes where $\fW_i$ would be placed is denoted as $\fS_i=\{i\boxplus{_{K-1}}\langle r-1\rangle\}$.
+Recall that $S_i=\{i\boxplus{_{K}}\langle r\rangle\}$ represents the nodes where $W_i$ was placed in the initial database.
+We represent the $K-1$ file segments in this target cyclic database as $\fW_i:i\in[K-1]$, and the nodes where $\fW_i$ would be placed is denoted as $\fS_i=\{i\boxplus{_{K-1}}\langle r\rangle\}$.
 This target database is depicted in Fig. \ref{fig:cycliconK-1nodes}.

 Our rebalancing algorithm involves three phases: (a) a \textit{splitting phase} where the segments in $D_K$ are split into subsegments, (b) a \textit{transmission phase} in which coded subsegments are transmitted, and (c) a \textit{merge phase}, where the decoded subsegments are merged with existing segments, and appropriate deletions are carried out, to create the target database.
-Further, we will use two types of transmission schemes, Scheme 1 and Scheme 2, in the transmission phase.
+Further, the algorithm will choose one of two transmission schemes, Scheme 1 and Scheme 2, in the transmission phase.
 Our discussion here pertains to both these schemes.

 The design of the rebalancing algorithm is driven by two natural motives: (a) move the subsegments as minimally as possible, and (b) exploit the available coding opportunities.
 Based on this, we give the three generic principles below. \begin{itemize} \item \textit{Principle 1:} The splitting and merging phases are unavoidable for maintaining the balanced nature of the target database and reducing the communication load.
 In our merging phase, the target segment $\fW_j:j\in[K-1]$ is constructed by merging, (a) either a subsegment of $W_j$ or the complete $W_j$, along with (b) some other subsegments of the segments in $D_K$. \item \textit{Principle 2:} Particularly, for each $W_i\in D_K$, we seek to split $W_i$ into subsegments and merge these into those $\fW_j:j\in[K-1]$ such that $|\fS_j\cap S_i|$ is as large as possible, while trying to ensure the balanced condition of the target database.
 Observe that the maximum cardinality of such intersection is $r-1$.
 We denote the subsegment of segment $W_i$ which is to be merged into $\fW_j$, and thus to be placed in the nodes $\fS_j\setminus S_i$, as $W_i^{\fS_j\setminus S_i}$.
 As making $|\fS_j\cap S_i|$ large reduces $|\fS_j\setminus S_i|$, we see that this principle reduces the movement of subsegments during rebalancing. \item \textit{Principle 3:} Because of the structure of the cyclic placement, there exist `nice' subsets of nodes whose indices are separated (cyclically) by $K-r$, which provide coding opportunity.
 In other words, there is a set of subsegments of segments in $D_K$, each of which is present in all-but-one of the nodes in any such `nice' subset, and is to be delivered to the remaining node.
 Transmitting the XOR-coding of these subsegments ensures successful decoding at the respective nodes they are set to be delivered to (given by the subsegments' superscripts), because of this `nice' structure. \end{itemize}